jhudson8/restful-redux/docs/action-creator.md

 dispatchPromise(store);
 ```

-Adding this middleware will include cookies and allow `params.body` object to be serialized a JSON object with appropriate headers.
+Adding this middleware will include cookies and allow `params.body` object to be serialized as a JSON object with appropriate headers.
 Or you can include [the source code](../src/fetch-config-middleware.js).
 ```javascript
 import { fetchConfigMiddleware } from 'restful-redux';
 ```